tssgery/aceshome-rancher-catalog/templates/ttrss/0/README.md

 #### Changelog

 ##### v0.1.0
-* Initial version, based on clue/ttrss
+* Initial version, based on [clue/ttrss](https://hub.docker.com/r/clue/ttrss/)

 #### Usage

 ##### Default Credentials
 After deployment, use the default credentials of admin/password, to log into ttrss.
-You can then go to "Actions->Preferences" and create our own users.
+You can then go to "Actions->Preferences" and create your own users.